guoqingbao/ufront/README.md

 Convert Pytorch, Tensorflow, Keras, ONNX models to UFront IR and then lower them into standard MLIR dialect (TOSA IR)

 ## Project discription
-1. The objective of this project is to create a `unified MLIR frontend` for deep learning computing.
+1. The objective of this project is to create a `Unified MLIR frontend` for deep learning computing.

-2. The frontend imports Pytorch, Keras, ONNX (and possiblely Tensorflow) models using the FlexFlow-like python scripts and then translate them into the `Unified High-level IR` based on Rust.
+2. The frontend imports Pytorch, Tensorflow, Keras and ONNX models using the FlexFlow-like python scripts and then translate them into the `Unified High-level IR` based on Rust.

 3. The frontend was built based on `Rust` and the Rust computing interfaces were exposed to Python through `PyO3`.